Oktibbeha County, Mississippi

 Oktibbeha County is a county in the east central portion of the U.S. state of Mississippi.
 As of the 2020 census the population was 51,788.
 The county seat is Starkville.
-The county's name is derived from a local Native American word meaning either "bloody water" or "icy creek".
+The county's name is derived from a Choctaw word meaning "icy creek".
 The Choctaw had long occupied much of this territory prior to European exploration and United States acquisition.

 Mississippi State University, a public research university and land-grant institution, is in Oktibbeha County.

 Oktibbeha County is conterminous with the Starkville, MS Micropolitian Statistical Area.
 The county is part of the Golden Triangle region of Mississippi, designated for joint regional development strategies.

 History

-The name Oktibbeha is a Native American word meaning either "bloody water" (because of a battle fought on the banks) or possibly "icy creek".
+The name Oktibbeha is from a Choctaw phrase meaning "ice, there in the creek."
 Indian artifacts more than 2,000 years old have been found near ancient earthwork mounds located just east of Starkville, showing the area has been inhabited at least this long.
 The artifacts have been used to date the construction of the mounds to the Woodland period, ending about 1000 A.D.
-The Choctaw people, one of the Five Civilized Tribes of the Southeast, occupied extensive territory in this area for centuries prior to European encounter.
+The Choctaw people occupied extensive territory in this area for centuries prior to European encounter.
 European-American settlers named the Indian Mound Campground nearby for the earthwork monuments.

 Artifacts in the form of clay pot fragments and artwork dating from that period have been found at the Herman Mound and Village site, which is listed on the National Register of Historic Places.
 It can be accessed from the Indian Mound Campground.

-Shortly before the American Revolutionary War period, the area was inhabited by the Choccuma (or Chakchiuma) tribe.
-They were destroyed at a settlement known as Lyon's Bluff by a rare alliance between the Choctaw and Chickasaw, who were traditional rivals.

-The modern early European-American settlement of the area was started formally in the 1830s during the period of Indian Removal initiated by President Andrew Jackson.
+American settlement of the area was started formally in the 1830s during the period of Indian Removal initiated by President Andrew Jackson.
 The Choctaw of Oktibbeha County ceded their claims to land in the area to the United States in the Treaty of Dancing Rabbit Creek in 1830.
 They were removed to other lands west of the Mississippi River, in Indian Territory, part of what became the state of Oklahoma.